gportodev/middlebook/README.md

 # Middlebook

-A social media for Lord of The Ring's characters
+A social media in Middle earth, with Lord of The Ring's characters.

 It's preety basic for now, just a page showing characters comments of others posts.